jingwu6/jingwu6.github.io/_pages/about.md

 Research Interests
 ======
-My research interests include **machine learning**, **computer vision**, and **robotics**.
-In particular, I'm interested in developing semi-supervised and unsupervised algorithms to ensure efficient learning of autonomous systems and detection of agricultural patterns.
+My research is primarily in the field of **machine learning** and **computer vision**.
+In particular, I'm interested in exploring **improved representation learning** techniques to aid machines in comprehending the structure of massive amounts of unlabeled data.

+In industry applications, my efforts are devoted to **remote sensing**, **robotics** and **sustainable agriculture**.
+My philosophy towards research is centered around bringing people's life and AI technology together at scale.

+Deeply motivated by the challenges associated with creating innovative technologies.

 News
 ======